 We use this data to improve the advice we give you.
 We also use it to research the needs of our users.
 This helps us make sure people in different areas and using different devices and systems can use our website and chat service.

-LivePerson keep anonymised statistics on chat data in an archive so they can track chat usage and performance.
+Our chat system records anonymised statistics so we can track chat usage and performance.
 This data doesn't contain your personal information.

-LivePerson store their data securely within the European Economic Area (EEA) in line with data protection law.
+The data in our chat system is stored securely within the European Economic Area (EEA) in line with data protection law.

 You can ask for a copy of your chat to be securely emailed to you.
 The sender of the email will be firstname.lastname@example.org.